fjcaetano/django-admin-thumbnail/README.md

 # Contact

 If you have any comments, ideas questions, feedback, etcetera, email me and we'll be in touch.
-I'm <flavio@vieiracaetano.com>
+Find me at <django-admin-thumbnail@flaviocaetano.com>